insights-workshop/insights-workshop.github.io/_pages/2022/cfp.md

 Submission link: [https://openreview.net/group?id=aclweb.org/ACL/2022/Workshop/Insights](https://openreview.net/group?id=aclweb.org/ACL/2022/Workshop/Insights)

 The workshop will accept short papers (up to 4 pages, excluding references), as well as 1-2 page non-archival abstract submissions for papers published elsewhere (e.g. in one of the main conferences or in non-NLP venues).
 The goal of this event is to stimulate a meaningful community-wide discussion of the deep issues in NLP methodology, and the authors of both types of submissions will be welcome to take part in our get-togethers.

+The workshop will run its own review process, and papers can be submitted directly to the workshop by **February 28, 2022**.
+It is also possible to submit a paper accompanied with reviews from the ACL Rolling Review system by **March 21, 2022**.
+The submission deadline for ARR papers follows the ACL RR calendar [https://aclrollingreview.org/dates](https://aclrollingreview.org/dates).

 Both research papers and abstracts must follow the ACL two-column format.
 Official style sheets: [Overleaf template](https://www.overleaf.com/read/crtcwgxzjskr), [Latex/Word template download](https://github.com/acl-org/ACLPUB/tree/master/templates).